Your Cart is empty

 - Synthetic (or chemical) sunscreens work at a cellular level using chemical filters that convert UV rays into heat which then evaporate from the skin.

-And the SPF number?
-It tells you how long it would take for UV rays to burn your skin versus wearing no SPF at all.
+The different SPF numbers on sunscreen tells you how long it would take for UV rays to burn your skin versus wearing no SPF at all.
 I.e. SPF 50 will in theory protect your skin for up to 50 times longer than when left unprotected.

 - SPF helps to protect you against skin cancer.